 The holiday season in December is the perfect time to plan a Christmas cruise.
 Avoid crowded shopping malls, fighting over limited parking spaces and the stress of planning Christmas dinner.
 You’ll be sunbathing with an eggnog by the pool.
-Never worry, Santa will find you on your Christmas cruise down in the Caribbean, the Mediterranean and other sunny holiday destinations!
+Never worry, Santa will find you on your Christmas cruise down in the Caribbean, the Mediterranean and other sunny vacation destinations!
 The day after Christmas you might even catch him working on his tan.
 Christmas is where you make it, and what better place than a holiday cruise.

 Booking the appropriate accommodations

 When travelling as a family or large group, make sure you book the right stateroom.
 It’s the holidays, give your family the gift of a suite.
 You’ll have more room for Santa, for opening gifts and hosting a family cocktail party.
 More room means everyone can stay together for the holidays.
 Another option is to book adjoining staterooms.
 If you're travelling in a large group, take a look at their group discounts

 What it’s like to celebrate Christmas on a Cruise ship